EXPLOSION INJURIES IN HOUSTON, TX

 - High-order explosives (HE), such as TNT or dynamite, produce over-pressurization waves which affect gas-filled structures in the body.
 Examples of these structures include the lungs, the eardrum, and the gastrointestinal tract.

 - The injuries produced includes blast lung (pulmonary barotrauma), which is basically trauma to the lungs without external injuries.
 Other injuries include damage to the middle ear, hemorrhaging or perforation of the abdominal area, rupture of the eye, and a concussion with no outward signs of head injury.
+Vision and hearing loss injuries are common in these cases.

 Secondary Explosion Injuries